Addressing inappropriate student behaviour in schools

 - learn from their choices

-- nature and severity of the behaviour
+- the nature and severity of the behaviour

-- impact of the behaviour on the school climate
+- the impact on the school environment

 Examples of progressive discipline